yafshar/xsum/README.md

 xsum_add(&lacc1, &sacc1);
 ```

-When needed, the large superaccumulator can be rounded to the small one as,
+The large superaccumulator can be rounded to the small one as,
 ```cpp
 xsum_large_accumulator lacc;